IP Configuration: Configure IP Address and Network Settings

 Given this configuration, traffic from both NICs is sent to the default gateway (192.168.1.1) regardless of which NIC received traffic.
 Switches configured with dynamic Address Resolution Protocol (ARP) send packets randomly to either eth0 (192.168.1.5) or eth1 (192.168.1.10), not both.
 When eth0 receives these packets from the switch destined for eth1, eth0 drops the packets.
 Some switches are configured with static ARP.
 These switches drop all packets received from eth1 since this NIC does not have the default gateway and is not present in the static ARP table of the gateway.
 If you wish to configure redundant NICs on the same subnet, use NIC teaming.

-As of BeyondTrust release 17.1, you can enable Dynamic Host Configuration Protocol (DHCP) for your appliance by checking the DCHP: Enable box.
+By default, Dynamic Host Configuration Protocol (DHCP) is enabled for your B Series Appliance.
 DHCP is a network protocol that uses a DHCP server to control the distribution of network parameters, such as IP addresses, allowing systems to automatically request these parameters.
 This reduces the need to manually configure settings.
 In this case, when checked, an IP address is obtained from the DHCP server and is removed from the pool of available IP addresses.

 To learn more about DHCP, please see What is DHCP? .

-Click Show Details to view and verify transmission and reception statistics for each ethernet port on the appliance.
+Click Show Details to view and verify transmission and reception statistics for each ethernet port on the B Series Appliance.

-Under the Global Network Configuration section, configure the hostname for your BeyondTrust Appliance.
+Under the Global Network Configuration section, configure the hostname for your B Series Appliance.

-The hostname field does not need to meet any technical requirements.
+The Hostname field does not need to meet any technical requirements.
 It does not affect what hostname client software or remote users connect to.
 If the hostname attempted by the client software needs to change, notify BeyondTrust Technical Support of the needed changes so that Support can build a software update.
-The hostname field exists primarily to help you distinguish between multiple BeyondTrust Appliances.
+The Hostname field exists primarily to help you distinguish between multiple B Series Appliances.
 It is also used as the local server identifier when making SMTP connections to send email alerts.
 This is useful if the SMTP Relay Server specified at /appliance > Security > Email Configuration is locked down.
-In this case, the configured hostname might have to match the reverse-DNS lookup of the appliance's IP address.
+In this case, the configured hostname might have to match the reverse-DNS lookup of the B Series Appliance's IP address.

-Allow your appliance to respond to pings if you wish to be able to test if the host is functioning.
-Set the hostname or IP address for a Network Time Protocol (NTP) server with which you wish your BeyondTrust Appliance to synchronize.
-The default NTP server is clock.bomgar.com.
+Allow your B Series Appliance to respond to pings if you want the ability to test if the host is functioning.
+Set the hostname or IP address for a Network Time Protocol (NTP) server with which you wish your B Series Appliance to synchronize.

 Two settings are available in the Port Number Settings area: Server Listen Ports and Default URL Ports.
 When configuring these, keep in mind that connections made to valid ports may be rejected by network restrictions set in /appliance > Security > Appliance Administration and in /login > Management > Security.
 The opposite is also true: connections made to invalid ports are rejected even if such connections satisfy network restrictions.

-The Server Listen Ports section allows you to configure ports for the appliance to listen on.
+The Server Listen Ports section allows you to configure ports for the B Series Appliance to listen on.
 You may specify up to 15 comma-separated ports for HTTP and 15 comma-separated ports for HTTPS.
 Each port may appear only once in any field, and it may appear in only one field, not both.
-The appliance responds to HTTP connections made to any of the ports listed in the HTTP field, and the appliance responds to HTTPS connections made to any of the ports in the HTTPS field.
-You cannot change the built-in listen ports (80 and 443) except by contacting BeyondTrust Support and updating the appliance.
+The B Series Appliance responds to HTTP connections made to any of the ports listed in the HTTP field, and the B Series Appliance responds to HTTPS connections made to any of the ports in the HTTPS field.
+You cannot change the built-in listen ports (80 and 443).

-To access the appliance on a given port, use a browser requires that you enter the port in the URL of the browser (e.g., support.example.com:8200).
-Clients downloaded from the appliance attempt connections to the ports listed on the /login > Status > Information page under Client Software Is Built to Attempt.
+To access the B Series Appliance on a given port, use a browser that requires you to enter the port in the URL of the browser (e.g., support.example.com:8200).
+Clients downloaded from the B Series Appliance attempt connections to the ports listed on the /login > Status > Information page under Client Software Is Built to Attempt.
 These ports are not configurable from /login or /appliance.
-To change them, you must contact BeyondTrust Support and have a new update built for your appliance.
+To change them, you must contact BeyondTrust Support and have a new update built for your B Series Appliance.
 Once installed, the update sets the Attempt ports as specified by BeyondTrust Support in the parameters of the update.

 When adding or editing an IP address, choose whether that IP should be enabled or disabled.
 Select the network port on which you would like this IP to function.
-The IP Address field sets an address to which your appliance can respond, while Subnet Mask enables BeyondTrust to communicate with other devices.
+The IP Address field sets an address to which your B Series Appliance can respond, while Subnet Mask enables BeyondTrust to communicate with other devices.

-When editing an IP address that is on the same subnet as another IP address for this appliance, choose if this IP address should be Primary.
-When this box is checked, the appliance designates this IP address to be the primary or originating IP address for the subnet.
-This helps, for example, to ensure that any network traffic originating from the appliance on that subnet matches and complies with defined firewall rules.
+When editing an IP address that is on the same subnet as another IP address for this B Series Appliance, choose if this IP address should be Primary.
+When this box is checked, the B Series Appliance designates this IP address to be the primary or originating IP address for the subnet.
+This helps, for example, to ensure that any network traffic originating from the B Series Appliance on that subnet matches and complies with defined firewall rules.

 From Access Type, you can restrict access over this IP to the public site or customer client.
 Use Allow Both to allow access for both the public site and customer client.